 William Sitwell is the editor of Waitrose Kitchen Magazine.
-He is a regular judge on Masterchef – The Professionals (BBC2) and Britain’s Best Dish (ITV1) and was co-presenter of the BBC2 series A Question of Taste.
+William is featured on all strands of Masterchef in the UK (Masterchef, Masterchef: The Professionals, Celebrity Masterchef and Junior Masterchef) which is distributed worldwide.
+He is also a regular judge on Britain’s Best Dish (ITV1) and was co-presenter of the BBC2 series A Question of Taste.

 William has made a number of documentaries including Michelin Stars – The Madness of Perfection (BBC2).
 He has been named Editor of the Year in awards from both the British Society of Magazine Editors and the Association of Publishing Agencies (APA).

 His first book A History of Food in 100 Recipes was published by Harper Collins in 2012.
 He is currently working on his next book.

 William lives in Northamptonshire with his two children and his wife Laura.

 Maybe it's time I got me a better education pic.twitter.com/ZVsyM6Xncv